Animated-Java/animated-java.github.io/src/routes/docs/[...4]the-blueprint-format/[...3]variants/+page.md

 ---
 title: Variants
-description: Learn what variants are and how to use them in Animated Java.
+description: Variants are variations of a model that can be applied to a Rig Instance to change it's appearance, and NBT.
 ---

 # {$frontmatter.title}